 Due to the finite tunnel coupling of these states their degeneracy is lifted.
 The resulting symmetric and anti-symmetric superposition states form the ground and excited state of the flux qubit separated by the minimal energy splitting $\hbar\Delta$.
+Note that our terminology follows the most popular approach based on macroscopic quantum tunneling \cite{Martinis:1985}, however, interpretations based on the resistively and capacitively shunted junction model \cite{Marchese:2006, Marchese:2009, Blackburn:2012} have not been ruled out yet.
 In the basis of the persistent current states and near the symmetry point, the Hamiltonian describing the flux qubit can be written as \cite{Orlando:1999}

 Here, $\sigma_z$ and $\sigma_x$ are the Pauli spin operators, $\hbar\varepsilon = 2I_{\rm p} \delta \Phi$ is the magnetic energy bias, and $\delta \Phi = \Phi_0 [f-(n+\frac{1}{2})]$ the deviation of the flux $\Phi$ threading the loop from a half-integer multiple of $\Phi_0$.
 The quantity $f=\Phi/\Phi_0$ is the magnetic frustration of the qubit loop and $n$ an integer.
 The transition frequency between ground and excited state can be written as